-He turned and led Gareth down the hallway behind him.
-Paneled windows on one wall overlooked the crowded street, but the other was covered with portraits of serious-looking men— all, Gareth noticed, human.
+He led Gareth down the hallway behind him.
+Paneled windows on one side overlooked the busy street, but the other was covered with portraits of serious-looking men— all, Gareth noticed, human.
 He stopped short when they passed a face quite familiar to him.
 It was his own father, sneering down at them over the top of his glasses.
 Gareth gawked at the word “Founder” beneath his father’s name.

 “He never told me about this place,” Gareth said to the host, who’d slowed when Gareth did.
 “Where are we?”

 The host led Gareth down a few more hallways, then up a set of stairs.
 They passed a well-dressed group playing billiards in a wide, sunlit room.
-They watched Gareth curiously as he passed, and Gareth matched their stares.
-Finally, the host stopped in front of a private office in a quiet hallway.
-He knocked, and Moira answered, inviting them in.
+The group eyed Gareth as he passed, and Gareth matched their stares.
+Finally, the host stopped in front of a private office.
+He knocked, and Moira called them in.

-“Ah,” she said when she saw Gareth.
-“There you are.
+“Gareth!” she said when she saw them, “There you are.
 Come in, come in.”

 “I’m sure I’ve invited you here before.”

 Moira shrugged.
-“In a world that’s constantly changing and evolving to fit the whims and needs of others, Gareth, it’s nice to have something that stays the same.”
+“In a world that’s constantly changing and evolving, Gareth, it’s nice to have something that stays the same.”

 “A lot,” Gareth said.
 “You have to know how the gossip’s flying.”

-Gareth nodded, surprised.
+Surprised and eager, Gareth nodded.
 Moira never told him things when she could just as easily keep them to herself.
-“If you’re so inclined.”

-“Here’s the truth of it, as far as we understand: the King of Alfheim was visiting Illyon on a diplomatic trip when an orinian stole him out from under the noses of Illyon’s leaders.”
+“Here’s the truth of it: the King of Alfheim was visiting Illyon on a diplomatic trip when a team of orinians stole him out from under the noses of Illyon’s leaders.”

 Gareth’s mouth fell open.
-“An orinian?
+“Orinians?
 Surely they wouldn’t risk—,”

 “And yet, surely they did.
-The Nochdvor’s eyewitness accounts were quite damning, if a bid muddled.
-They’re in shock, the poor things.
-Alfheim wants war, of course,” Moira said, in the same tone of voice she used to discuss dinner plans.
+The Nochdvor’s eyewitness accounts were quite damning.
+Alfheim wants war, of course,” Moira said, in the same tone she used to discuss dinner plans.
 “Fortunately, it’s not up to them.
-Our plan is to send a team to Orean to investigate and negotiate Nochdvor’s return.
+Our plan is to send a team of diplomats to Orean to negotiate Nochdvor’s return.
 If Orean has nothing to hide, then they will surely cooperate.”

 “And if they don’t?”